Updated on December 8, 2022 by Sarina Tariq

 - Brain tanned leather

-- Chrome tanned leather and
+- Chrome-tanned leather and

-- Synthetic tanned leather.
+- Synthetic-tanned leather.

-Vegetable Brain Tanned Leather undergoes treatment with extracts of vegetables, fruits and other plant extracts.
-It is very soft and flexible.
-It is not water resistant and gets damaged if exposed to water.
+This leather undergoes a traditional treatment with extracts of vegetables, fruits, and other plant extracts.
+It is very soft and flexible as well as strong.
+It is not water-resistant and gets damaged if exposed to water.